apify/apify-docs/README.md

 ### Language

-We adhere to US-EN language standards to maintain consistency and clarity in our documentation.
+Adhere to US-EN language standards to maintain consistency and clarity in our documentation.

+Use inclusive language, for example:

+Instead of _see_, use _view_ or _check out_.

+Avoid using directional language like:

+> Click the **Home** button on the left to return to the homepage.
+> You'll find the account settings on the left-hand side menu.

+Instead, try to be more descriptive, for example:

+> Click the **Home** button in the menu, to return to the homepage.
+> You'll find the account settings under the **Settings** button in the menu.

 ### Highlighting

 - For consistency, use **bold** to highlight UI text when dealing with UI-focused documentation (for example, Apify Console).
 - For consistency, use _italics_ to emphasize text.
 - For inline `code` examples, use **back-ticks** (\` \`).
 - For multi-line code examples, use code fences and specify the language.
+Next to the language declaration, add `showLineNumbers` so that the code fence displays line numbers.
 Preferably, specify the title as well.
   - Within platform documentation, always use [Code tabs](README.md#code-tabs) and declare the language.

     ```markdown
-    \`\`\`js title='foo.js'
+    \`\`\`js showLineNumbers title='foo.js'

     const docsAreCool = require('coolDocs'); <br/>
     ...<br/>